pkivolowitz/asm_book/README.md

 ## Projects

 [Here](./projects/README.md) are some project specifications to offer a challenge to your growing mastery.

+The [DIRENT](./projects/DIRENT/README.md) project demonstrates how a complex `struct` can be used in assembly language.

 ## About The Author